MicrosoftDocs/azure-docs/articles/lighthouse/concepts/cross-tenant-management-experience.md

 ## Next steps

-- Onboard your customers to Azure delegated resource management, either by [using Azure Resource Manager templates](../how-to/onboard-customer.md) or by [publishing a managed services offer to Azure Marketplace](../how-to/publish-managed-services-offers.md).
+- Onboard your customers to Azure delegated resource management, either by [using Azure Resource Manager templates](../how-to/onboard-customer.md) or by [publishing a private or public managed services offer to Azure Marketplace](../how-to/publish-managed-services-offers.md).
 - [View and manage customers](../how-to/view-manage-customers.md) by going to **My customers** in the Azure portal.